lilaxuan/Conway-s-Game-of-Life/README.md

 `npm run dev`

-4. Add React Reouter to help to route accross different pages `npm install react-router-dom`   (this will automatically add the dependency in the package.json)
+4. Add React Router to help to route across different pages `npm install react-router-dom`   (this will automatically add the dependency in the package.json)

 # Host React Application on Heroku
-## 1. build the React application
+## 1. Build the React application
 `npm run build`

 ## 2. Install express